neat-tech-repos/neattech_yocto-manifest/README.md

 ```

-# Prepare and install package with iMX
+# Prepare and install NRFUTIL

 To prepare new firmware and package with iMX environment, we can setup it normally like PC.
 Here are some steps as below